 A popular thing to buy in Dar Es Salaam are the colorful pieces of wrap around cloth known as kangas.
 These brightly dyed rectangles of fabric are available in infinite colors, with infinite patterns and often include a message written in Kiswahili.

 Head over to Uhuru Street in downtown Dar Es Salaam for a huge distribution selection of kangas.

 Just like in neighboring Kenya, nyama choma (roasted meat – often goat) is wildly popular – and incredibly delicious.
 Go to a local restaurant, order your choice of meat and wait for it to slowly roast.

 In Tanzania, nyama choma is served with a few chillies and sometimes a tomato and red onion garnish.
 Many Tanzanians choose to wash down their nyama choma with a few beers.

-Mishkaki is the Tanzanian version of meat on a stick – street style shish kebabs!
-Marinated in a few spices, cooked on a bed of hot coals, and served with hot chili and lime juice, mishkaki is a wonderful treat.
+Mishkaki is the Tanzanian version of skewered meat – street style shish kebabs.
+The meat, usually beef or chicken, is first marinated in some spices and I think a bit of tomato sauce (depending on the recipe of course), cooked on a bed of hot coals, and served with hot chili and lime juice.

 20. Indian Food

 With a sizable population of Indians, there’s a decent selection of delicious Indian food available in Dar Es Salaam (just like with Kenyan food).

 The Upanga area, in central Dar, is one of the best areas of town to locate good Indian food.
 You’ll find everything from whole in the wall Indian restaurants to more upscale Indian restaurant.

 Here are few of the most famous Indian restaurant in Dar Es Salaam: